 - Member of Scientific Committee of the 2nd Smart Energy System and 4th Generation District Heating Conference, Aalborg, 26-28 September,2016.

 - Coordinator for the British Council sponsored Newton Funding in Low Carbon Buildings and Communities in Sustainable Built Environment research link workshop held at Istanbul Technical University, Istanbul Technical University, February 2015.

 - CARTIF (Spain)

-- Technical University of Sofia (BG)
+- Denmark Technical University (Denmark)